blue-triangle-tech/sea-sp-community-edition/README.md

 # = 1.8.2 =
 * Fixed issue where tables are dropped on deactivate instead of uninstall
 * Added a check to prevent a SQL error when dropping tables on uninstall

+# = 1.8.3 =
+* Compatibility check for WordPress version 5.8
+* Updated text contents
+* Fixed an issue where the directive details would get cut off after 55 characters
+* Fixed an issue where turning off directives doesn't update the directives table properly
+* Fixed an issue where toggling off https: directive doesn't change the switch
+* Fixed an issue where duplicate 'self' origins were showing up for default-src

 ## == Upgrade Notice for 1.4==
 * When you install this version you will need to rebuild your CSP